magdarosa/markdown-cv/index.md

 Node.js, NestJs, Typescript, C#, ASP.NET (Classic Webforms and MVC), WCF, Web API, Web Services, Entity Framework, LINQ.

 `Database`
-Expertise in database conception and modeling includes: PostgreSQL, DynamoDB, Microsoft SQL Server, Oracle Database.
+PostgreSQL, DynamoDB, Microsoft SQL Server, Oracle Database.

 `Cloud`
-Basic in AWS cloud technologies and Azure.
+Azure and AWS cloud services including AWS CDK, Lambda, S3, Cognito, CloudFormation, CloudWatch, AWS AppSync, DynamoDB.

 ## Experience

-`May 2017 - Present Date`
+`August 2017 – Present`
 __Senior Backend Developer__, Roam Digital, Auckland, New Zealand

-- Worked and launched the first open bank solution in NZ, which integrates all the major banks: ANZ, Westpac, Kiwibank, BNZ and ASB.
+- Responsible for the development, support and maintenance of backend applications for clients.

+- Use frameworks, tools and development patterns, including Node.js, NestJS, AWS services, PostgreSQL.

+- Develop serverless solutions using GraphQL, AWS CDK, AWS lambda, DynamoDB for one of our clients.

+- Write unit tests using Jest and Mocha.

-- Worked closely with a wide and diverse range of clients from major financial institutions to innovative startups, some of them included Westpac, ASB, CommonWealth Bank of Australia, Mercury, GoodNature, Chnnl and Australian Government.
+- Worked with a wide and diverse range of clients from innovative startups to financial institutions such as ASB, CommonWealth Bank of Australia and Westpac.

-- Conceived and developed a serverless solution for the Australian Government using AWS lambda, DynamoDB and cognito.

-- Conceived, developed and maintained diverse backend applications using NodeJS, NestJS and PostgreSQL.
+- Member of backend council at ROAM.
+Responsibilities: Share best practices and knowledge across projects, recommend technologies and frameworks, help head of web and organise training and courses.

 `November 2016 – July 2017`
-__Consultant__, Australian Pacific College, Sydney, Brazil.
+__Consultant__, Australian Pacific College, Sao Paulo, Brazil.

-- Creation and development  of web software utilising ASP.NET, C#, Bootstrap, WCF, Web API, jQuery and SQL Server, SSRS and Azure.
+- Development of web software using ASP.Net MVC 5, C#, WCF, Web API 2, CSS3, Angular, Microsoft SQL Server, SSRS and Azure.

-- Resolution of incidents/problems around the information systems.
+- Resolution of incidents/problems around our internal application.

-- Enhancements to the TEAMS and AIMS information systems.

-- Development of specific projects determined by the college.

 - Specification analysis and documentation.